How digital technology can enhance condo living

 Maintaining a personal touch

 There is a growing sense among property managers that digital technology takes away from the personal touch, thereby causing customer service to deteriorate.
 That said, a personal touch will always be the cornerstone of every interaction in a condo community, even with the shift towards greater reliance on digital technology.
-Digital technology can never substitute face-to-face interaction and should never be used with such intentions; rather, it should be used to give residents more meaningful ways to interact, be it to speak with raise issues with condo management, report repairs, or engage in their community.
+Digital technology can never substitute face-to-face interaction and should never be used with such intentions; rather, it should be used to give residents more meaningful ways to interact, be it to speak with the property manager, raise issues with condo management, report repairs, or engage in their community.

 Figuring out what residents want in order to improve customer service can be a complicated and daunting task.
 Today, however, property managers can easily leverage automated surveys and other forms using real-time communication to collect useful feedback from residents, which can help improve the resident experience.